webpack-contrib/html-loader/README.md

 ### Disable url resolving using the `<!-- webpackIgnore: true -->` comment

-With `<!-- webpackIgnore: true -->` comment, can to disable sources handling for next tag.
+With `<!-- webpackIgnore: true -->` comment, one can disable sources handling for next tag.

 ```html
 <!-- Disabled url handling for the src attribute -->